eleurent/IGNite/README.md

 # IGNite :world_map::fire:
-Get the georeferenced IGN map of any area.
+Get georeferenced maps of any area.

+These maps can be stored on device, and used with mobile apps such as [Avenza Maps](https://store.avenza.com/pages/app-features) (supports GPX).

 * Backend:
   * French maps by [IGN](https://geoservices.ign.fr/)